pzoli/Homework4Telekocsi/README.md

 This is the exprog.hu HoneyWeb and BeeComposit reference implementation project for DynaForm force presentation.
 A disability carpooling project that made in Hungary based on Seacon Europe Ltd. carpool modul for SeaFleet.

-I make an @Entity annotatons based database manager framework for easy and rapid administration program development that use Primefaces and its Extesions package.
+I make an @Entity annotations based database manager framework for easy and rapid administration program development that use Primefaces and its Extesions package.

 I can rapidly connect database structure creation with JSF GUI creation with dynamic forms, filterable and orderable tables from entity annotations.